thinkjones/mern/README.md

 * package.json needed if importing a directory aka `import Users from './views/Users/'`
 * Bootstrap utilised with [reactstrap](https://reactstrap.github.io/)

+# React Questions
+* How best to implement PubSub?
+* How to show-hide components based on logged in status?
+* How to intercept navigation when not logged in?
+* How to best poll for current authentication?
+* What is Redux?

 # BACKGROUND ON CREATE-REACT
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).